WebRTCGame/Plant3D_Isometric_Errors/README.md

-# Plant3D_Isometric_Errors
+# Autodesk AutoCAD Plant 3D Isometric Errors
-Autodesk AutoCAD Plant3D Isometric Errors
+I am just planning to list all of the isometric errors I run into and the solutions found for them.